RimanHoubbi/Snake/README.md

 ### Feature-to-file mapping

-The feature-to-file mapping is a specialized file with the extension `.feature-to-file` and is used to map one or more file(s) and its/their content to one or more feature.
+The feature-to-file mapping is a specialized file with the extension `.feature-to-file` and is used to map one or more file(s) and its/their content to one or more features.
 All content of the linked file is considered fully to be part of the given feature references.
 The mapping file must be stored in the same folder as the source code files and covers only the file in this folder.
 In the example below each feature is mapped to the file listed above.
 Additional mappings can be added beneath existing mappings in the file.